yoshida-lab/XenonPy/docs/source/installation.rst

 :raw-html:`<br />`
 rdkit: https://www.rdkit.org/docs/Install.html

-We also provide some preset environments at `conda_env <https://github.com/yoshida-lab/XenonPy/tree/master/conda_env>`_.
+For convenience, several environments preset are available at `conda_env <https://github.com/yoshida-lab/XenonPy/tree/master/conda_env>`_.
-Users can use these files to create the runnable environment on their local machine.
+You can use these files to create the runnable environment on locally.

 .. code-block:: bash

     $ conda env create -f <path_to_file>

-For Unix-like (linux, mac, FreeBSD, etc.) users, the above command will is enough.
+For Unix-like (linux, mac, FreeBSD, etc.) system, the above command will be enough.
-For windows users, additional tools are needed.
+For windows, additional tools are needed.
 We highly recommend you to install the `Visual C++ Build Tools <http://landinghub.visualstudio.com/visual-cpp-build-tools>`_ before creating your environment.
 Also, confirm that you have checked the **windows 8.1 / 10 SDK options** on when installing the build tools.

 The following example shows how to create an environment step-by-step.